24K+ (band): 2016–2017: Further lineup changes, "Still 24K", The Real One and Addiction

-24K kicked off their first World tour on December 7, 2016 in 4 Brazilian cities and continued with European tour on January 3, 2017 in Milan, Italy and continued to tour to Helsinki FI, London UK, Warsaw PL, Lisbon PT, Cologne DE, Bucharest RO and finished on January 15, 2017 in Paris, France.
+24K kicked off their first World tour on December 7, 2016, in 4 Brazilian cities and continued with European tour on January 3, 2017, in Milan, Italy and continued to tour to Helsinki FI, London UK, Warsaw PL, Lisbon PT, Cologne DE, Bucharest RO and finished on January 15, 2017, in Paris, France.
 Furthermore, in late March 2017 it was announced that 24K would have an encore tour to visit 4 more highly requested countries.
-The encore tour started on April 2, 2017 in Moscow, Russia and toured to Stockholm Sweden, Madrid Spain and finished on April 9, 2017 in Amsterdam, Netherlands.
+The encore tour started on April 2, 2017, in Moscow, Russia and toured to Stockholm Sweden, Madrid Spain and finished on April 9, 2017, in Amsterdam, Netherlands.

 24K released their comeback single and MV "Only You" from their single album Addiction on May 26, 2017.

 On November 2, Choeun Entertainment made a statement confirming that as of July 6, 2017, Hui had officially left the group, it was also confirmed that Daeil was no longer a member, and that Sungoh's future with the company is to be discussed after he completes his mandatory military service.
 The remaining six members participated in the JTBC's Survival show Mix Nine.

-2018–present: Blacklist, Kisu's enlistment and new members
+2018–2021: Blacklist, Kisu's enlistment and new members

-On May 9, an interview with Billboard revealed that the group’s upcoming EP was set to be released on May 25, with the title track titled Bonnie N Clyde.
+On May 9, an interview with Billboard revealed that the group's upcoming EP was set to be released on May 25, with the title track titled Bonnie N Clyde.

 Also on May 9, it was revealed that 24K was the only idol group that was put on the blacklist by former president Park Geun-hye.
 The impeached president put together a blacklist of celebrities to exclude them from receiving any support from the state.
 The blacklist's existence was made known in October 2016 before the president's impeachment, the full list being uncovered in April.
-A representative of the blacklist declared that the blacklist consisted of those who expressed any sort of support against governmental commands about the Sewol accident and artists who opposed presidential candidates Park Won-soon and Moon Jae-in.
+A representative of the blacklist declared that the blacklist consisted of those who expressed any sort of support against governmental commands about the Sewol accident and artists who supported presidential candidates Park Won-soon and Moon Jae-in.
 The blacklist includes their former manager and members Seokjune, Byungho, Cory, Kisu, and Daeil.

 On May 11, the company announced that member Kisu would be enlisting in the military to carry out his military service while the group makes another change to the lineup and add a new member named Kiyong.
 On May 25, 24K released their fourth EP Bonnie N Clyde.

 On January 25, 2019, the company announced that member and leader Cory would be leaving 24K since his exclusive contract with the company has expired and will pursue his career as a producer with his new stage name "Corbyn".
 Cory has also released his solo song and music video "Million Dollar Dream", aka.
 "M$D" on February 27, 2019, on his official 28Laboratory youtube channel.
 It was also stated that Sungoh would not continue as a member of the group and instead will work under Choeun Entertainment as music producer for 24K.